Basic Corrections Officer

 About Your Program

 This program is defined-entry, defined-exit, and runs once a year in April/May.
 Registration is first come, first served.
-Please contact a Student Success Advisor with any questions you may have about a program.
-You can check the start dates in the "program hours" section on this page.
+Please contact a Student Success Advisor with any questions.

 Make an appointment with a Student Success AdvisorNot ready to schedule?
 You can text questions to (435) 261-9877.